Soldiers in the Roman Empire: Types, Duties and Rewards

 armor

-All Romans citizens were required to participate in the military.
-Many soldiers non-citzen volunteers who signed up in return for good pay, housing, status and booty from conquests.
+In the Roman Republic, all Romans citizens were required to participate in the military.
+In the Roman Empire, when a professional army was in place, many soldiers were non-citizen volunteers who signed up in return for good pay, housing, status and booty from conquests.
 When they were discharged they became citizens.
 Even barbarians were recruited with these promises.
 The army’s greatest expense was its payroll.
 The expression "worth their salt" comes from Rome where soldiers were paid a salarium (salary) to buy salt.

 The Romans managed create a professional army by paying soldiers enough so they were no longer tied to the land.
 Legionnaires were given a daily stipend.
 They served six to twenty years (averaging about ten).
 The completion of military service provided the soldier with citizenship not only for himself but for his entire family.
 The legionnaires were forbidden to marry, though some did illegally, and their families often "attached themselves to the camps."
 [Source: "History of Warfare" by John Keegan, Vintage Books]